USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 process.
 When deciding if a project can be released, review the section [Issues Related to Releasing Source Code](#25060DEEC17C11E6B53F003EE1B763F8) to decide if it will be possible to release the code.
 If you have questions, consult ARL's Chief Counsel's Office for help.
+Projects that cannot be given a release statement of "Approved for public release; distribution unlimited" MUST NOT go through this process.

 ### <a name="3981656EC17C11E6B2AE003EE1B763F8"></a>Code Cleanup and Release Preparation